Choose another lake

 The likely result of an unauthorized angler release, Yellow Bass have established a reproducing and recruiting population.
 Yellow Bass are highly undesirable due to their added pressure on the lake’s forage base without adding any benefit to anglers.
 Their presence in Big Lake is an excellent case study of how unwanted and illegal fish introductions can have unintended consequences.

 Location: Silver Springs is located in Kendall County, 5 miles west of Yorkville on Fox Road.
-Take Fox Street west off Route 47 in Yorkville to Silver Springs State Fish and Wildlife Area.
+Take Fox Street west off Route 47 in Yorkville to Silver Springs State Park

 Description: All seven of the gravel pits at this state site contain a variety of warm-water fish species, while the two largest, Beaver Lake (4.5 acres) and Big Lake (also known as Loon Lake)(22.0 acres), are actively managed and will provide the most consistent action.
 Big Lake contains a maximum depth of 20 feet and averages 11.8 feet.